 - ¼ cup chopped Onion

-- 2 Garlic Cloves or approx. 1 tbsp.
-Sliced Garlic Cloves
+- 2 Garlic Cloves or approx. 1 tablespoon Sliced Garlic Cloves

 - 1 cup Fresh Cranberries

-- 2 Tbsp.
-Dry Roasted Sesame Seeds Powder
+- 2 tablespoon Dry Roasted Sesame Seeds Powder

 - Heat oil in a pan and add mustard, cumin and urad dal.